-DESCRIPTION OF PREMISES: The Lessor hereby leases to Lessee and Lessee hires from Lessor, on the terms and conditions hereinafter set forth, those certain premises with the appurtenances, situated in San Joaquin County, State of California, and more particularly described in Exhibit “A” attached hereto and made a part hereof as though set out in full, being ____+ acres shown on the attached Exhibit “A”.
+DESCRIPTION OF PREMISES: The Lessor hereby leases to Lessee and Lessee hires from Lessor, on the terms and conditions hereinafter set forth, those certain premises with the appurtenances, situated in San Joaquin County, State of California, and more particularly described in Exhibit “A” attached hereto and made a part hereof as though set out in full, being 417 + acres shown on the attached Exhibit “A”.

+The City reserves the right to deduct up to 20 acres of the land shown in Exhibit A from the Lease upon six months notice to the leaseholder.
+Any such removals will only be allowed at the conclusion of harvest.

 USES PROHIBITED: Lessee shall not use, or permit said premises, or any part thereof, to be used for any purpose or purposes other than the purpose or purposes for which the said premises are hereby leased; and no use shall be made or permitted to be made of the said premises, nor acts done which will increase the existing rate of insurance upon the demised premises or cause a cancellation of any insurance, nor shall Lessee sell, or permit to be kept, used or sold, in or about said premises any article which may be prohibited by the standard form of fire insurance policies.
 Lessee shall, at his sole cost and expense, comply with any and all requirements, pertaining to said premises, or any insurance organization or company, necessary for the maintenance of reasonable public liability insurance, covering said premises.

-LESSOR RESERVES THE RIGHT OF UNLIMITED SEWER EFFLUENT DISCHARGE: As a consideration of this agreement, Lessor reserves the right to discharge sewer effluent water at any time for the duration of the Lease without regard for quantity, chemical characteristics or toxicity upon parcel subject to this Lease Agreement.
-Lessee, herewith, agrees to accept all such sewer effluent discharge as deemed necessary by Lessor without regard for effect upon agricultural crops, time or day or month of year.
-As a condition of this Lease Agreement, Lessor reserves the unilateral right to direct the location of the discharge upon any or all portions of land area subject to this lease as deemed, in the opinion of Lessor, best servicing the interest of Lessor’s wastewater treatment plant operations or Lessor’s public relations interest.
-Lessee, herewith, agrees to this condition with the full understanding that the Lessor shall not be responsible or liable for damages to crops resulting from said effluent water discharge.

 ABANDONMENT: Lessee shall not vacate or abandon the premises at any time during the term; and if Lessee shall abandon, vacate or surrender said premises, or be dispossessed by process of law, or otherwise, any personal property belonging to Lessee and left on the premises shall be deemed to be abandoned, at the option of Lessor, except such property as may be mortgaged to Lessor.